 Best for: Anywhere from a small to a large group.
 Ten or more would probably be ideal.

-What you need: Just players and a way to randomly select one player to be the Murderer.
-This can be slips of blank paper, a deck of cards, anything as long as the identity of the Murderer can be a secret.
+- Just players and a way to randomly select one player to be the Murderer.
+This can be slips of blank paper, a deck of cards, anything so long as the identity of the Murderer can be a secret.

 How to play: First, set up your playing area by sitting everyone in a circle.
 This can be cross-legged on the ground or in chairs/on couches.
 Everyone just needs to be able to see every other player.